Mathias-SantAnna/Spoty-Share-List/README.md

 — **Colour** —

 Inspired in the famous music streaming service, the base color is lime green &#40;#21E666&#41;.
 It is used as it is on some headings, texts as well as the navigation bar, footer, and slightly transparent colour is used for some background.
 Regular Black and White are used for some text and background when it needs contrast.
-Also the same lime green is used when it needs an accent on the website such as See Recipe button, flash messages and hover effect.
+Also the same lime green is used when it needs an accent on the website such as See playlist button, flash messages and hover effect.

 [![Color-Palette.png](https://i.postimg.cc/gc8hRqR3/Color-Palette.png)](https://postimg.cc/MXZXJB9G)